Basic Sail Training

 Further information on the Adult Sailing course syllabii is available from the RYA's Sail Training Page.

-Progressive SkillsOnce you have mastered the basic skills, the next step is to gain confidence and control.
-This course aims to build on current knowledge and confidence through practice on the water and exercises to develop your sailing skills at a variety of levels.
+Progressive SkillsOnce you have mastered the Basic Skills, the next step is to gain confidence and control.
+This Level 3 (Better Sailing) course aims to accelerate this, building on current knowledge and confidence through practice on the water and exercises to develop your sailing skills at a variety of levels.
 The course takes place on Wednesday evenings, over 8 weeks.
 Candidates should hold RYA National Sailing Scheme Level 2 or equivalent to take the course or Stage 3 of the Youth Sailing Scheme for under 16's.

 Further information on the Level 3 Adult Sailing course syllabii is available from the RYA's Sail Training Page.